Monoidal Bousfield Localizations and Algebras over Operads: Preservation of algebras over -cofibrant operads

 \begin{defn} Let $E_\infty^\sF$ be the cofibrant replacement for the operad $Com$ in the $\sF$-fixed point semi-model structure on $G$-operads. \end{defn}

-These operads form a lattice (ordered by family inclusion) interpolating between naive $E_\infty$ (which corresponds to the family $\sF=\{e\}$) and genuine $E_\infty$ (which corresponds to the family $\sF=\{All\}$ and which is denoted $E_\infty^G$).
-These $E_\infty^\sF$ operads isolate the difference between norm, restriction, and transfer.
+These operads form a lattice (ordered by family inclusion) interpolating between non-equivariant $E_\infty$ (corresponding to the family $\sF=\{e\}$) and equivariant $E_\infty$ (corresponding to the family $\sF=\{All\}$ and denoted $E_\infty^G$).
 An $E_\infty^\sF$-algebra $X$ has a multiplicative structure on $res_H(X)$ (compatible with the transfers) for every $H\in \sF$.
 However, $N_H^G(res_H(X))$ need not have a multiplicative structure.
-The author feels these operads $E_\infty^\sF$ are worthy of study in their own right, and so they will be considered further in joint work between the author and Javier Guti\'{e}rrez.
-In this work we prove that there is an $\sF$-model structure on operads (rather than only a semi-model structure), we discuss rectification between these $E_\infty^\sF$ operads and $Com$, and we provide a comparison to the $N_\infty$-operads recently studied in \cite{blumberg-hill}.
+These operads $E_\infty^\sF$ have been generalized and further studied in \cite{gutierrez-white-equivariant}, which includes a comparison between these operads and the $N_\infty$-operads of \cite{blumberg-hill}, results about transferred model structures, and rectification results.
 For now we will focus on how $E_\infty^\sF$-algebra structure interacts with Bousfield localization.
-We first re-formulate Example \ref{example:hill}.
-This is the form of Hill's example which was presented in \cite{oberwolfach} for $\sP$ the family of proper subgroups.

-\begin{example} If $X$ is an $E_\infty^\sF$-algebra then there is a localization $L$ sending $X$ to a naive $E_\infty$-algebra.
-Consider the cofiber sequence $E\sP_+ \to S^0 \to \tilde{E}\sP$ for any family $\sP \supseteq \sF$ which does not contain $G$.
-Recall the fixed-point property of the space $E\sP$ (discussed very nicely in Section 7 of \cite{schwede-equivariant-lectures}) and deduce:

-For all $H$, the $H$-fixed points of $S^0$ are $S^0$.
-So that the cofiber obtained by mapping this space into $S^0$ satisfies the following fixed-point property
+First, observe that both $Oper^\sF$ and $\Sp^\sF$ are $Top^\sF$-model structures (in the sense of Definition 4.2.18 in \cite{hovey-book}) and the cofibrancy of $E_\infty^\sF$ is relative to the $\sF$-model structure.
+Thus, from a model category theoretic standpoint, $E_\infty^\sF$-algebras are best viewed in $\Sp^\sF$.
+The following two theorems also have formulations for the positive stable model structure, in analogy with Theorem \ref{thm:localization-preservation-families}, that we leave to the reader.